gzalo/gzalo.com/content/projects/muscle-stimulator/index.en.md

 ![Electrodes for electrostimulator](/images/electro1.jpg)

 They get connected to the stimulator using banana-banana wires.
 To improve conductivity and require less voltage, applying a small amount of neutral gel (conductive fluid) is suggested.

+A series potentiometer (50 kohm) is used to regulate the output voltage and intensity that gets applied to the muscle.